2014 – 2015

 Group III (the professional semester): MGP 550*, MGP 551*, MGP 552* (includes 12 weeks of student teaching)

-Note: Students wishing to enroll in the professional semester must have (a) completed all required course work and field hours in Group I and II courses (b) achieved FATE, (c) presented passing scores on two subject concentration Praxis tests (social studies, reading/language arts, math or science; either math or science is required), and (d) shown evidence of having taken the PDE-mandated specialty area Praxis II Exam(s).
+Note: Students wishing to enroll in the professional semester must have (a) completed all required course work and field hours in Group I and II courses (b) achieved FATE, (c) presented passing scores on one subject concentration Praxis tests (social studies, reading/language arts, math or science; either math, science, or social studies is required), and (d) shown evidence of having taken the PDE-mandated specialty area Praxis II Exam(s).

 * Since these courses include field work, students must have all current criminal, child abuse, FBI fingerprinting, and TB test clearances on file before the first day of class.